W427697/Discord-/code/frameworks/nextjs/README.md

 const localRubikStorm = localFont({ src: './fonts/RubikStorm-Regular.ttf' });
 ```

-You have to tell Storybook where the `fonts` directory is located:
+You have to tell Storybook where the `fonts` directory is located.
+The `from` value is relative to the `.storybook` directory.
+The `to` value is relative to the execution context of Storybook.
+Very likely it is the root of your project.

 ```js
 // .storybook/main.js